ConduitIO/conduit/docs/design-documents/20220408-loading-pipeline-configuration-files.md

 stores?
   - What would this look like?
 A manual setup and configuration process to get a pipeline working and then export it?
+  - It seems this is a feature we could support, so we should keep it in mind.

 - Should we call the file `conduit.yml` or `pipelines.yml`
   - `conduit` implies application-level configuration values, while `pipelines`